ncatlab/nlab-content/pages/3506.md

-> Through recent study of the problems in mathematical physics, a deep, unexpected link has emerged: a link between the monodromy preserving deformation theory for linear (ordinary and partial) differential equations, and a class of quantum field operators ([i] [2] [3]).
+> Through recent study of the problems in mathematical physics, a deep, unexpected link has emerged: a link between the monodromy preserving deformation theory for linear (ordinary and partial) differential equations, and a class of quantum field operators ([1] [2] [3]).
 The aim of this article is to give an overview to the present stage of development in the theory (see also [4]).

 > The fruit of the above link is multifold.
-On the one hand it enables one to compute exactly the n point correlation functions of the field in question in a closed form, using solutions to certain non-linear differential equations of specific type (such as the Painlev~ equations).
+On the one hand it enables one to compute exactly the $n$ point correlation functions of the field in question in a closed form, using solutions to certain non-linear differential equations of specific type (such as the Painlev&eacute; equations).
 On the other hand it provides an effective new tool of describing the deformation theory by means of quantum field operators.
 Thus it stands as a good example of the fact that not only the pure mathematics is applied to physical problems but also the converse is true.